SMCastr/holbertonschool-higher_level_programming/python-data_structures/README.md

 - [10-divisible_by_2.py](10-divisible_by_2.py): Finds all multiples of 2 in a list.
 - [11-delete_at.py](11-delete_at.py): Deletes the item at a specific position in a list.
 - [12-switch.py](12-switch.py): Switches the values of two variables, `a` and `b`.

-## Getting Started

-These scripts are written in Python 3.
-To run a script, use the following command: